emanueleg/lora-rssi/README.md

 This is an experimental dataset of RSSI and SNR information, along with temperature, humidity and pressure data obtained from 8 LoRaWAN nodes and a reference weather station.

-More details on the experimental setup and the tests carried out are under review.
+More details on the experimental setup and the tests carried out have been published in our article entitled [Correlation between weather and signal strength in LoRaWAN networks: An extensive dataset](https://doi.org/10.1016/j.comnet.2021.108627).

-Please contact us if you plan to use this dataset.

 If you use this dataset, please cite our work as: